-For an Opportunities to Become A Frontline Member Volunteer, Please Read Our History Below Then Download "to_volunteer.pdf" File Above and Follow Instructions.
+For an Opportunities to Become A Frontline Soldier Member or Volunteer, Please Read Our History Below Then Download "to_volunteer.pdf" File Above and Follow Instructions.
 "And Thank You For Caring"

 Frontline: the visible forefront in any action, activity, or field Soldier: A person dedicated to a cause